pudly/schmopera-hugo/content/articles/projecting-on-opera-oper-frankfurt-s-radamisto-in-revival.md

 As the title character, Mr. Egorov's vocalism was inconsistent with moments of questionable intonation.
 His firecracker showpieces ran at such blazing tempi that, though his coloratura remained clear phrase to phrase, the breakneck pace cost him expressive variety and crippled the orchestra's clarity (conducted by Simone Di Felice).
 Speed is only thrilling if accompanied by precision, texture, and groove.

+> In a world where everything is sung, the lyric voice, given the right phrase, can redeem even the most despicable men.

 Egorov's mesmerizing moments were during his arias' cadenzas.
 He brought the theater to a crystalized standstill with a voluminous suspended straight-tone, like microphone feedback but pleasing, that demonstrated the purity and force of his instrument.
 Though he repeated the effect a few times throughout the evening, it remained astonishing.

 Like many of the era's operas, Radamisto abruptly shifts at the end so the good guys win.
 The villain Tiridate has a near instant change of heart when he discovers that, while chasing his love interest, he's lost control of the war he started and his own army has betrayed him.
-His plea for forgiveness predicts the Count's in Le nozze di Figaro ("Contessa, perdono") and provides a brief opportunity for operatic transcendence.
+His plea for forgiveness predicts the Count's in _Le nozze di Figaro_ ("Contessa, perdono") and provides a brief opportunity for operatic transcendence.
 In a world where everything is sung, the lyric voice, given the right phrase, can redeem even the most despicable men.

 <figure data-type="image">{{% md %}}{{% /md %}}